Welcome to Highland School

 A modern approach to education rooted in the Five C's

-Highland's curriculum includes twenty-first century skills and methods based on the Five C's.
+Highland's curriculum includes twenty-first-century skills and methods based on the Five C's.
 The size of our community expanded in 2002 to include our sister school in Kenya.
-Our Global Studies program is a unique combination of coursework, travel, and foreign language studies, that develops enriched international understanding and real-world experience.
+Our Global Studies program is a unique combination of coursework, travel, and foreign language studies, that fosters diversity and develops an enriched international understanding and real-world experience.

 Invested in the arts

 No discussion of the Highland experience would be complete without the Arts.
 We see the fine and performing arts as central to every student's educational journey.
-Our stunning Highland Center for the Arts provides an exceptional setting for artistic discovery.
+Our stunning Michael A. Hughes Center for the Arts provides an exceptional setting for artistic discovery.

 Home to the Piedmont Symphony Orchestra since it opened in 2004, The Rice Theater is the most advanced rehearsal and performance facility in the region.
-The Center for the Arts also boasts a formal art gallery and the flexible and intimate Lise Hicklin Black Box Theater.
+The Michael A. Hughes Center for the Arts also boasts a formal art gallery and the flexible and intimate Lise Hicklin Black Box Theater.

 I encourage you to visit our campus, meet our faculty and students, and experience for yourself what makes Highland – and Highland's students – unique.
 I look forward to meeting you and your children.